Cananga odorata: Uses

-The essential oil is used in aromatherapy.
-The oil from ylang-ylang is widely used in perfumery for oriental- or floral-themed perfumes (such as Chanel No. 5).
+The essential oil is used as a perfume, often for soap making.
+The perfumes are oriental- or floral-themed.
 Ylang-ylang blends well with most floral, fruit, and wood scents.
+The aroma of ylang-ylang is described as "sweet, floral, balsamic, green, spicy, animal, woody, waxy, leathery".

 In Indonesia, ylang-ylang flowers are spread on the bed of newlywed couples.
 In the Philippines, its flowers, together with the flowers of the sampaguita, are strung into a necklace (lei) and worn by women and used to adorn religious images.

 Ylang-ylang's essential oil makes up 29% of the Comoros' annual export (1998).

 Ylang-ylang is grown in Madagascar and exported globally for its essential oils.

 Ylang-ylang essential oil is one of the basic ingredients of macassar oil.